 “Healthy bacteria in the digestive system and immune function is becoming clearer as more studies focus on gut health.
 If the probiotics in kombucha improve gut health, they may also strengthen the immune system.” – Medical News Today

 So basically, we’re pretty sure what people are saying is true and that it’s good for you.
 Probiotics are linked to many health benefits, but there’s still a lot of research to be done.
 Collectively, I think we need to learn more about gut health.

 If you like this recipe, drop a star rating below!

 And I’d love to see it!
 Tag me on Instagram @cookathomemom!

 - 1 16 oz. kombucha I used GT's Gingerberry

 - mint leaves, for garnishing

-- Pour the kombucha into ice cube trays, filling each about 2/3 of the way to the top.
+- Freeze the kombucha: Pour the kombucha into ice cube trays, filling each about 2/3 of the way to the top.
 Lay flat in the freezer for at least 3-4 hours.

-- Add the ice cubes, almond milk, collagen and blackberries to your blender.
+- Blend it up: Add the ice cubes, almond milk, collagen and blackberries to your blender.
 Mix on medium high until fully blended.
 You may need to stop halfway through to scrape the sides down.

-- Pour the drink into two tall glasses.
+- Serve & enjoy: Pour the drink into two tall glasses.
 Garnish each glass with a sprig of fresh mint and serve with a straw or spoon.